 The popup appears right as someone is about to leave the payment page.

 The “Flash Deal” icon implies the deal won't be around forever.

 The 30-day money back guarantee microcopy helps overcome any smaller concerns.

 Scott Wyden Kivowitz is a photographer who also sells eBooks and courses.
 If visitors scroll to the payment form and then move to exit the page, Scott uses exit-intent to trigger this special offer:

 Beyond offering the deal, we like this one because it adds a bit of personality to the popup.

 Lamin-x sells protective films for automobiles.
-With this popup, they do a great job of combining an exit-intent popup with a discount, an upsale offer (buy 2 items — get free shipping), and an email list building tactic:
+With this popup, they do a great job of combining an exit-intent popup with a discount and the sense of urgency:

 LifterLMS is a popular WordPress plugin that helps people create their own online courses.
 With prices ranging from $299 to $999, it's a pricey option.
-And because it offers such detailed functionality, potential purchasers have lots of questions about whether or not LifterLMS can do what they need.
+Therefore, potential purchasers have lots of questions about whether LifterLMS can do what they need.

-That's why this such a great, but simple, shopping cart abandonment popup example:
+That's why this is such a great but simple cart abandonment popup example:

 Instead of trying to offer a discount or push urgency, LifterLMS knows that what their audience needs most is information and uses its exit-intent popup to give people a chance to ask questions.